donesday/donesday/README.md

 ------------------

 ## PROJECT TODO
-* put something in about Snoozy (how to make him)
-* write FAQ
-* create a poster (A4 & A3) (with location to be filled in) for local groups to organise
 * make a donesday clock (JS: 25 min working, 15 min helping. transition sounds. how many sprints?)
 * make a donesday briefing slidedeck (via reveal.js) for organisers

+## PROJECT HAVEDONE

 * pre-launch with friends
 * soft-launch via FB
-* people to reach out to for the announcement of the big first event:
-    - tim urban
-    - trello (?)

-## PROJECT HAVEDONE

 * put up a .org website via jekyll & gh-pages
+* create a poster (A4) (with location to be filled in) for local groups to organise
 * make a participation form for the via typeform + connect to google spreadhseet
 * upload / publish the final video: to youtube & directly to FB for better sharing
 * shorten the video (also add something about #donesday hashtag ??)